(Photo credit: Blake Lisk via Unsplash.)

 When you’re using cash machines, withdraw cash during the day, not at night.

-Have adequate travel insurance.
-When the subject is solo female travel, travel insurance can give you more than peace of mind.
-It can be an all-important lifeline when you need it most.
-Yes, there’s that one time when I was stuck in Croatia after breaking my kneecap and the travel-insurance folks helped me out around the clock.
-But there have been other times when life happened and I was able to get reimbursed for lost trip costs, trip cancellations and interruptions.
+There’s that one time when I was stuck in Croatia after breaking my kneecap and the travel-insurance folks helped me out around the clock – but there have been other times when life happened and I was able to get reimbursed for lost trip costs, trip cancellations and trip interruptions.

 “It’s not that I’ve never bought travel insurance," she said, “I have.
 But this time I forgot.”